-Textbook & Readings (required) "Learning the Art of Helping" Fourth Edition 2009 Mark E. Young "What Therapists Say and Why They Say It" 2007 Bill & William McHenry Purchase:
+Textbook & Readings (required) "Learning the Art of Helping" Fourth Edition 2009 Mark E. Young "What Therapists Say and Why They Say It" 2007 Bill & William McHenry Trauma Stewardship 2009 Laura van Dernoot Lipsky Purchase:

-One mini cassette DR tape, 60 minutes.
-Any taped sessions will remain on the tape, not taped over.
-At the end of class these tapes will be collected and maintained in a secured location with the student's clinical evaluation forms.
-One small photo album: 5x7" Essential Goals Students will establish a foundation for their professional role as effective counselors through the practice of counseling micro skills, development of awareness and intentionality in conceptualization of clients and their issues, along with increased awareness of self as an essential component in effective therapeutic interactions.
+One 2 gig Flashdrive (must be empty) One small photo album: 5x7" Essential Goals Students will establish a foundation for their professional role as effective counselors through the practice of counseling micro skills, development of awareness and intentionality in conceptualization of clients and their issues, along with increased awareness of self as an essential component in effective therapeutic interactions.
 Awareness and articulation of a personal worldview creates a foundation of accountability when considering the worldview of their clients and the impact of issues of social justice as they contribute to a client's well being and quality of life.
 The following program objectives as well as objectives defined by the CACREP are the standards for "helping relationships" These broad objectives will be pragmatically and experientially integrated into the classroom experience.
 5 a.
 An orientation to wellness and prevention as desired counseling goals, - 5 b.
 Counselor characteristics and behaviors that influence helping processes, - 5 c.
 An understanding of essential interviewing and counseling skills, Community Counseling Program Objectives The Community Counseling program strives to prepare: